Container Providers

 Container Provider creation form

-1. Example configuration of a SWARM cluster:
+1. Example of cluster configurations:

 ../../_static/images/instance/container-providers/instance_container_providers_create_step2.png

-SWARM cluster configuration
+Example of a SWARM cluster configuration

 Container Provider Overview